Music weaves conference together

 Held October 10-11 in northern Mississippi, this was the US Province’s eighth Mission Education Conference and the second one hosted by Sacred Heart Southern Missions.

-There was no post-lunch snoozing when Ekpe, a self-described musical philanthropist, walked into the Sacred Heart gymnasium.
-Dressed in colorful African garments he moved among the crowd, playing traditional instruments of the continent.
-On stage the entertainer became an educator, sharing the history of African Americans as found in music, beginning with the songs of slaves to the blues found the famed Beale Street in Memphis.
-He was eventually joined on stage by some of Beale Street’s best, closing with Herbie Hancock’s classic “Watermelon Man” with conference participants on their feet and joining in on the song’s signature line.
+There was no post-lunch snoozing when Ekpe, a self-described “musical philanthropist,” walked into the Sacred Heart gymnasium to start the afternoon session.
+Dressed in colorful African garments, he moved among the crowd, playing traditional instruments of the continent.
+On stage the entertainer became an educator, sharing the history of African Americans as found in music, beginning with the songs of slaves to the blues that fills the famed Beale Street in Memphis.
+He was eventually joined on stage by some of Beale Street’s best, closing with Herbie Hancock’s classic “Watermelon Man.”
+Conference participants were on their feet and joining in on the song’s signature line.

 Interspersed throughout both days of the conference were panel discussions facilitated by Sr. Cathy Bertrand, SSND, a member of the SHSM board of directors.
 The discussions were a way to bring to life the many ministries of Sacred Heart Southern Missions through personal accounts.
 Those helped by outreach programs spoke about how they in turn were inspired to “pay it back” and help others.
 Teachers and students talked about the Dehonian charism and how they have shared it with other SCJ institutions around the world through Schools in Collaboration.
 Participants in the province’s first “Spiritual Path” sessions, a monthly meeting format in which people of any faith or background can learn about Dehonian Spirituality, talked about their experience of learning about the charism and about each other.